mgvazquez/ibgateway/README.md

 ### Docker Image

 The image is based on 'phusion/baseimage:18.04-1.0.0', which is a minimalist image based in Ubuntu Linux with a lot of improvements to use as docker base image.
-If you want know more, take a look to it's. [documentation]('https://github.com/phusion/baseimage-docker#contents')
+If you want know more, take a look at your [documentation]('https://github.com/phusion/baseimage-docker#contents')

 In addition, it uses the [IBController Project](https://github.com/ib-controller/ib-controller) to manage the configuration and launch of the ©IBGateway; and serve a VNC server to control the IBController / IBGateway interface.